OctopusDeploy/Architecture/Steps/Concepts/InputsAndOutputs.md

 While using an environment like [node.js](https://nodejs.org/en/) would give us a more standard and consistent execution environment (this is the same environment within which our step executors run), there are some concerns with using it:
 - It would introduce some additional complexities, like needing to bundle node with Octopus Server, store scripts on disk, and perform IPC
 - There are security concerns with allowing step packages to execute javascript code on the machine hosting Octopus Server.
-This concerns may become more important if we allow third parties to develop step packages.
+These concerns may become more important if we allow third parties to develop step packages.

 In contrast, most of the complexity from using jint comes from
 - Marshalling data into and out of the jint execution engine